-Although feasible to accomplish the drive in a single, extended day, it is recommended to divide it into smaller portions, as there are so many beautiful places to enjoy and small towns to see along the way!
+Although it is feasible to accomplish the drive in a single, extended day, it is recommended to divide it into smaller portions, as there are so many beautiful places to enjoy and small towns to see along the way!

 There Are Many Routes to Drive from Calgary to Vancouver